Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Direct Alternating Integrated Residual (DAIR) Method

 Based on the elementary formulations, the DAIR framework can be implemented as a standalone method for solving the DOP numerically on a given discretization mesh, with one example illustrated in Figure~\ref{fig:DAIRFlowChart}.

 The first step is to select a discretization method, design the mesh and (optionally) determine the weighting parameter for the residual norm computation.
 Also, the required accuracy level for each dynamic equation needs to be specified in the form of a MIRS error.
-The idea is to first solve the DAIR residual minimization problem to yield a solution that would determine the MIRS error upper bound for the DAIR cost minimization problem formulation.
+The idea is to first solve the DAIR residual minimization problem to determine the MIRS error upper bound for the DAIR cost minimization problem formulation.

 For the DAIR residual minimization, a set of criteria can be specified in the NLP solver to terminate early once all MIRS errors are within requirement and all other constraints satisfied.
 This indicates the existence of solutions for this discretization mesh that would fulfill all accuracy requirements, and the DAIR cost minimization problem can be solved subsequently with $\varrho$ configured accordingly.